A pastor who works to rescue sex-trafficked girls shares how Godâ€™s goodness overcomes evil.

 It's entropy, right?

-- So that's what happens whenyou really wanna know God.
+- And so that's what happenswhen you really wanna know God.

-show me Your glory, I wanna know You
+I wanna know You likenobody else knows You.

 So the way God likes toshow up is as goodness.